Other Names for this Disease

-Achalasia is a disorder of the esophagus, the tube that carries food from the mouth to the stomach.
+Achalasia is typically diagnosed in individuals between 25 and 60 years of age.
+The exact etiology is unknown, however, symptoms are caused by damage to the nerves of the esophagus.
+Familial studies have shown evidence of a potential genetic influence.
+When a genetic influence is suspected, achalasia is called familial esophageal achalasia.
+Treatment is aimed at reducing the pressure at the lower esophageal sphincter and may include Botox, medications, or surgery.Achalasia is a disorder of the esophagus, the tube that carries food from the mouth to the stomach.
 It is characterized by enlargement of the esophagus, impaired ability of the esophagus to push food down toward the stomach (peristalsis), and failure of the ring-shaped muscle at the bottom of the esophagus (the lower esophageal sphincter) to relax.
-Achalasia is caused by damage to the nerves of the esophagus.
-Treatment is aimed at reducing the pressure at the lower esophageal sphincter and may include Botox, medications, or surgery.

-- MedlinePlus, a Web site designed by the National Library of Medicine to help you research your health questions, provides more information about this topic.
-Click on the link to view this information.
+- MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

-- The Merck Manuals Online Medical Library provides information on this condition.
-Click on the link to view the information.
+- The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.
-Click on the link to read information on this topic.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Achalasia.
 Click on the link to view a sample search on this topic.